jnyavo/PySelenium-Automated-Testing/README.md

 ### Using parameters

-This is an example of an automated testing on a login page at www.login-page.com, which have
+This is an example of an automated testing on a login page at www.login-page.com, which has
 ```html
 <input id="username"/>
 <input id="password"/>